 Indigenous species and their habitats in Te Awa Kairangi ki Tai Lower Hutt are protected and restored so they can thrive.

-The role of Mana Whenua as Rangatira and kaitiaki is enabled, Matauranga Māori is respected, and customary practices are supported.
+The role of Mana Whenua as rangatira and kaitiaki is enabled through the acknowledgement of mātauranga Māori and customary practices.

 Our community is connected with all of nature, values it and actively contributes to its protection and restoration.